honestbleeps/Reddit-Enhancement-Suite/README.md

 ### Using Gulp for building RES

-RES can also be built with gulp, an advanced build manager that can do much more than grunt, and much easier.
+RES can also be built with gulp, an advanced build manager similar to grunt

 You will need [node.js](http://node.js.org) installed on your system